Hanhart 417ES 39mm Panda

 Hanhart is founded

-The sun is red in the evening sky above the small town of Diessenhofen on the Rhine in northeastern Switzerland when watchmaker Johann Adolf Hanhart sits down, picks up pen and paper, and writes an advertisement.
-In it, he makes the "honorable residents of Diessenhofen and the surrounding area" the "humble announcement" that he has purchased a business and moved into its premises to open a watch shop.
-The building is located at Hauptstraße 33.
-The advertisement appears on July 1, 1882, in the "Anzeiger am Rhein" newspaper.
-Johann A. Hanhart, who was born in Diessenhofen on May 11, 1856, also served as chairman of the town's community for several years.
+The sun hung red in the evening sky over the northeastern Swiss town of Diessenhofen on the Rhine when watchmaker Johann Adolf Hanhart sat down, took up pen and paper, and wrote an advertisement.
+In it, he respectfully notified "the honorable inhabitants of Diessenhofen and the surrounding area" that he had purchased a business and moved into its premises to open a watch shop.
+The building was located at Hauptstraße 33.
+The advertisement appeared in the "Anzeiger am Rhein" on July 1, 1882.
+Johann A. Hanhart, who was born in Diessenhofen on May 11, 1856, also served for several years as chairman of the town council.

-In 1902, the company was relocated to the “largest watchmaking city in the world,” Schwenningen am Neckar.
+In 1902, the company was relocated to Schwenningen am Neckar, the "largest clockmaking city in the world".

 Wilhelm Julius joins the company